john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

 #### Installation

 The `netCDF4` library does not come standard with Python, so you will have to install it yourself.
-The standard installation procedure for installing the prerequisits from source can be found at:
+The standard installation procedure for installing the dependencies from source can be found at:

  * [Linux Install Instructions](https://code.google.com/p/netcdf4-python/wiki/UbuntuInstall)

-And the links and download instructions for installing the Python library itself can be found at:
+I found this link better for downloading and installing the Python library itself:

  * [Google Code Instructions](http://netcdf4-python.googlecode.com/svn/trunk/docs/netCDF4-module.html)